 Popular water feature design choices

 The choice of water feature designs is basically endless.
-Whatever your imagination can design, someone will be able to build for you, enabling you to create completely original features which truly make your pool one of a kind.
+Whether it’s a plunge pool, family pool or a lap pool, whatever your imagination can design, someone will be able to build for you, enabling you to create completely original features which truly make your pool one of a kind.

 However, most water features tend to fall into a few popular categories: